fab13n/metalua/src/tilo/readme.md

 Table types
 -----------

-`[e1: F1, ..., en: En | Fd]` is the type of a table which associates a value of type `F1` to the primitive expression `e1`, ..., a value of type `Fn` to the primitive expression `en`, and type `Fd` to all other keys, not explicitly listed before.
-Types `Fn` are "field types", i.e. they're annotated with accessibility modifiers such as `var` or `const`.
+`[e1: F1, ..., en: En | Fd]` is the type of a table which associates a value of type `F1` to the primitive expression `e1`, `F2` to `e2`, etc. `Fn` to `en`, and type `Fd` to all other keys, not explicitly listed before.
+The default `Fd` type is normally some variant of `nil`.

+Types `Fn` are "field types", i.e. they're annotated with accessibility modifiers such as `var` or `const`, which will be described later.

-For tables whose keys are either not primitives, or not known statically, a generic hashtable parametrized with key type and value type `[E=>F]` can easily be added to the system.
-By making either key type or value type dynamic, one can further relax the constraints on a table's content.
+For tables used as real hashtables or lists, rather than as records, a generic hashtable parametrized with key type and value type `[E=>F]` can easily be added to the system.
+By making the key type and/or the value type dynamic, we can further relax the constraints on a table's content.
 Such facilities haven't been put in the type system yet, though.

 Local variable types
 --------------------

-As table values, variable are annotated with "field types", i.e. with accessibility modifiers.
-A noteworthy feature is the `currently` field modifier, which allows to change a variable's type within a program.
+As table values, variable are annotated with "field types", i.e. accessibility modifiers.
+A noteworthy modifier is `currently`, which allows to change a variable's type within a program.
 It is necessary to type many idiomatic Lua programs, as we shall see later.

 Expression sequence types
 -------------------------

-Expression sequences have a central importance in Lua: functions return them, take them as parameters, and they are central to the way variable assignment works in Lua.
-Sequences are explicitly surrounded with parentheses, as in `(number, string)`.
+Expression sequences have a central importance in Lua: functions return them, take them as parameters, and they are are unpacked by variable assignment statements.
+Type sequences are explicitly surrounded with parentheses, as in `(number, string)`.

-An expression sequence and its expression types sequence don't necessarily have the same length, e.g. `x, y()` might have a type of length 3 if function `y` returns 2 values.
+An expression sequence and its type sequence don't necessarily have the same length, e.g. `x, y()` might have a type of length 3 if function `y` returns 2 values.

 Function types
 --------------

-Functions types are written as an arrow between the parameter types sequence and the result types sequence, e.g. `(number, string) -> (boolean)`.
+Functions types are written as an arrow between the parameters sequence and the results sequence, e.g. `(number, string) -> (boolean)`.